google/wuffs/std/deflate/README.md

     00000210: de5d 2c67 7d13 8ffd b9a3 24bb 68f4 eb30  .],g}.....$.h..0
     00000220: 7a59 610d 7f01 ef07 e5ab ae03 0000       zYa...........

-The zlib format wraps a 2 byte header and 4 byte footer around the raw flate data.
+The zlib format wraps a 2 byte header and 4 byte footer around the raw deflate data.
 The footer contains a 4 byte Adler32 checksum.
 TODO: move this to std/zlib/README.md.